 Additionally, in my understanding, it seems that, in the centuries prior to the 19th century, Christians applied more liberality to the Old Testament.
 The intent behind the reading/study of these ancient stories was more focused on the practical lessons and applicable take-aways that naturally arise, rather than the promotion of the historical accuracy of the characters and situations in the text.
 It wasn’t till the rise of biblical literalism in the 1800’s, which was most likely exacerbated by the conclusions drawn from Darwin’s research and his publication “On the Origin of Species”, that some Christian sects began stressing a greater importance on proclaiming the sacred texts as fully literal regarding the events it recorded and commentary the Bible provided on the natural world.
 It seems that before the last few hundred years there was certainly less of an all-is-literal-or-nothing approach to scripture.

-So, there is certainty a vein/branch and historical precedent within mainstream Biblical interpretation that allows us to plausibly look at Job outside of the “literal” box that some conservative Evangelical’s place it in.
+These is plenty of historical precedent within mainstream Biblical interpretation that allows us to look at Job outside of the “literal” box that some conservative Evangelical’s place it in.
+A non-literal view is certainly not unorthodox or new.

 Just as when Jesus used them, a parable is always focused on the moral of the story, not necessarily the literalness of the characters or situations described in the story.
 Jesus told many parables that don’t lead us to believe that He was describing an actual historical event (i.e. the story of the good Samaritan in Luke 10:25-37, or the story of the two sons Matthew 21:28-32, or the story of Lazarus and the rich man in Luke 16:19-31).